-Christopher Turpin is the Executive Producer of All Things Considered, NPR's afternoon newsmagazine that is the second most listened to program in news radio.
-On a daily basis he works to establish the show's editorial direction and manages the show's 26 production staff members.
+Prior to that, Turpin was the Executive Producer of All Things Considered, NPR's afternoon newsmagazine.
+On a daily basis he guided the show's editorial direction and managed the show's production staff.

-Arriving at NPR in January 2000, Turpin spent two years as All Things Considered's supervising senior producer, responsible for the day-to-day running of the show.
-During his time at NPR, Turpin has contributed to All Things Considered's coverage of breaking new events such as the September 11, 2001 terrorist attacks, the Iraq War and Hurricane Katrina.
-Along with these major stories, Turpin was part of the All Things Considered production team in Chengdu, China, covering the terrible earthquake in 2008, news coverage that won multiple awards.
+Arriving at NPR in January 2000, Turpin spent two years as All Things Considered's Supervising Senior Producer, responsible for the day-to-day running of the show.
+During his time at NPR, Turpin has contributed to All Things Considered's coverage of breaking news events such as the Sept.
+11 terrorist attacks, the Iraq War, and Hurricane Katrina.
+Along with these major stories, Turpin was part of the All Things Considered production team in Chengdu, China, covering the devastating earthquake there in 2008.

-A native of England, Turpin entered the broadcasting world in the United States in 1990 where he held a variety of editorial positions at Monitor Radio in Boston, MA.
-Over the span of eight years, he moved from production assistant to ultimately running the morning and evening newsmagazine programs.
+A native of England, Turpin started his broadcasting career volunteering at his local community and public radio station during graduate school.
+He then worked for Monitor Radio in Boston, Massachusetts, over the span of eight years, moving from production assistant to running the morning and evening newsmagazine programs.

-In 1998, Turpin became a senior manager and member of the executive committee at Internews, a non-profit organization that fosters independent media around the globe, especially in countries emerging from conflict.
-In this position, Turpin spent much of his time working on projects in the Balkans, Central Asia, Indonesia and Africa.
+Turpin has also been a senior manager and member of the executive committee at Internews, a non-profit organization that fosters independent media around the globe, especially in countries emerging from conflict.
+In this position, Turpin worked on projects in the Balkans, Central Asia, Indonesia, and Africa.

-As a producer, Turpin has contributed to many reports and series that were awarded with many of the industry's top honors including a 2003 Alfred I. duPont-Columbia University Award for NPR News coverage of September 11, 2001 attacks, a 2005 duPont Award for Radio Diaries' "Mandela: An Audio History" and a 2009 duPont Award for coverage on All Things Considered of the 2008 earthquake in Sichuan Province in China.
-Coverage of the earthquake in China also earned a 2008 George Foster Peabody Award for Turpin and the rest of the NPR staff following this story.
+As a producer, Turpin has contributed to many reports and series that were awarded with the industry's top honors, including a 2003 Alfred I. duPont-Columbia University Award for NPR News coverage of the Sept.
+11 attacks, a 2005 Alfred I. duPont-Columbia University Award for Radio Diaries' "Mandela: An Audio History," and a 2009 Alfred I. duPont-Columbia University Award for coverage on All Things Considered of the 2008 earthquake in Sichuan Province in China.
+Coverage of the earthquake in China also earned a 2008 George Foster Peabody Award for Turpin and the rest of the NPR staff reporting on this story.